 Currently, dApp developers take on two forms of RAM costs.
 The first is the cost of storing their dApp’s smart contract while the second is the ongoing cost of storing and updating the state of the contract. dApp state information, such as the balance for each user, is stored permanently in RAM regardless of whether or not that user is currently interacting with the dApp.
 In that sense, EOS RAM is a misleading term, functioning more like a “hard-disk” drive rather than a random-access memory device which only stores data relevant to live operations.

-vRAM is an alternative storage solution for developers building EOS dApps that is RAM-compatible, decentralized, and enables storing & retrieving of potentially unlimited amounts of data, affordably and efficiently. vRAM allows dApp developers to migrate all relevant data from RAM to IPFS files hosted by DAPP Service Providers (DSPs), utilizing RAM to store in-use data exclusively.
+vRAM is an alternative memory solution for developers building EOS dApps that is RAM-compatible, decentralized, and enables storing & retrieving of potentially unlimited amounts of data, affordably and efficiently. vRAM allows dApp developers to store smart contract state data on chain history instead of directly in RAM.
+Data is indexed by DAPP Service Providers (DSPs) who maintain a copy of the file on their IPFS node, allowing RAM to store in-use data exclusively.
 Using Hash and B+ Merkle Trees, the vRAM Library allows EOS dApp developers to work with the data structure optimized for efficient data retrieval that is already familiar to them — multi-index tables.
 By unpacking the scarce RAM database, vRAM dramatically increases the resources available for dApp developers looking to build dApps with large data requirements.

-In order to optimize for both scalability and decentralization, blockchains must be designed to store the minimum amount of information needed to verify future transaction validity. vRAM gives developers an opportunity to store their dApp data off-chain, only utilizing RAM resources in order to cache in-use data and cryptographic proofs of the latest version of the file.
+In order to optimize for both scalability and decentralization, blockchains must be designed to store the minimum amount of information needed to verify future transaction validity. vRAM gives developers an opportunity to store their dApp data on chain history and have DSPs index their data to make it available for a fast warmup.
 Erected atop the EOS foundation, vRAM can become the critical backbone of dApps, housing all their relevant information including their business logic and user profiles.

 Next Stop: Scalable dApps

-Until now, RAM on EOS has served both the function of traditional RAM and the role played by permanent storage devices, such as a hard-drive. vRAM decouples these two components, allowing EOS RAM to operate as a random-access memory device while storing permanent data with their chosen DAPP Service Providers.
+Until now, RAM on EOS has served both the function of traditional RAM and the role played by permanent memory devices, such as a hard-drive. vRAM decouples these two components, allowing EOS RAM to operate as a random-access memory device while storing permanent data with their on chain history.
 An explosion in the available memory supply will potentially reduce the cost of designing an application for wide-scale adoption.
 With development costs decreased, teams can now build applications with true end-user utility, such as decentralized ride-sharing sites, social media platforms, and role-player games.

 The possibilities with vRAM are limitless.